MrSaints/Beaver-Express/README.md

 --------

 - List / renew loans.
+- *Autorenewal* (the extension will attempt to renew your loans every time you are logged onto Moodle).
 - Search summon _~~(work in progress~~ not functional - JSON API is not available)_.

 ### Roadmap
 - Notifications.
 - Favourites.
-- Auto Sign-In (via proxy or local storage and AJAX)?
+- Auto sign-in (via proxy or local storage and AJAX)?
-- Full-fledged app: timetables, reading lists, etc.
+- Full-fledged app: timetables, reading lists, etc ([Beaver Guide](https://github.com/MrSaints/GoBeaver)).

 Development